AngelLagr/ML-Asteroid-Impact-Prediction/README.md

 ## Description
 As many of you have probably heard, the asteroid 2024 YR4 (YRA) has been getting some serious attention lately, with a reported 3% chance of colliding with Earth.
 Naturally, I couldn’t resist diving into this topic myself and figuring out if we should really be worried.

-So, I set out to see if I could use machine learning to predict whether asteroids like YRA are truly dangerous or just hyped up.
+So, I set out to see if I could use machine learning to predict whether asteroids like YRA are truly dangerous or not.
 The goal?
 To create a model that can classify asteroids based on their orbital parameters (like diameter, eccentricity, etc.) and determine if they pose a threat to our planet.

 For this, I used a Random Forest Classifier to crunch the numbers, but, of course, the data wasn’t balanced.
 To make sure everything was fair, I applied SMOTE (Synthetic Minority Over-sampling Technique) to boost the minority class and RandomUnderSampler for under-sampling.